 Commissar Tomas Beije spends the last few chapters of The Traitor's Hand going through one of these.
 He grabs the chance to have Hero Of The Imperium!
 Ciaphas Cain arrested for desertion to find that Cain is busy trying to head off the daemon summoning that's the whole reason the Guard is on the planet in the first place.
 During the resulting battle, he (and his hand-picked squad, brought along to make the arrest) watch Cain go mano-a-mano with a Chaos Marine and a Daemonhost, winning both fights.
 In between those two encounters, he gets molested by the Slaaneshi cultist he's trying to interrogate.
 The board of inquiry not only completely clears Cain of any wrongdoing, but promptly files their own charges against Beiji for incompetence.
 Cain then coerces Beiji into an abject apology to Colonel Kasteen (who he'd insulted a few chapters ago) and assures him that he (Cain) will testify on Beiji's behalf.
 Finally, one member of that hand-picked squad starts a branch of the Imperial Faith that reveres Cain as the Prophet of the Emperor. note Beiji is highly fundamentalist, so having to worship the man Beiji hates would just be icing on the cake.
 Granted, we never find out if Beiji went back to Tallarn and encountered this sect.

 Beautifully averted in John Grisham’s The Appeal.
-Correctly anticipating a Conga not just by the locals but by many others, Carl Trudeau makes it his personal mission to overturn a verdict against a New York City-based chemical company in which he is the main shareholder.
-Over the following year, the Mississippi county whose water supply was directly affected by the company’s dumping finds itself in an uphill battle to protect an appellate justice viewed as likely to uphold the verdict (and thus grant the Conga).
-Her replacement, recruited expressly to rule on this case, takes office a few months before it comes down.
+Correctly anticipating a Conga not just by the locals but by many others (who showed up only after), Carl Trudeau makes it his personal mission to overturn a verdict against a New York City-based chemical company in which he is the main shareholder.
+Over the following year, the Mississippi county whose water supply was directly affected by the company’s dumping finds itself in an uphill battle to protect the appellate justice viewed as likely to uphold the verdict (and thus grant the Conga).
+Her replacement, recruited expressly to rule on this case, takes office in the New Year, a few months before the actual decision.
 Thanks to his ruling, which breaks a deadlock, not only can the case not be re-tried or re-filed, but the remaining cases against the company have to be dropped.
-The final chapter sees Trudeau entertaining company on his new yacht and the company stock – now out of the town’s reach – surging.
+The final chapter sees Trudeau entertaining company on his new yacht and the company stock – now out of the town’s reach – skyrocketing.